 At a stoppage in play A4 and B2 are each assessed minor penalties for roughing.
 B2 is also assessed a misconduct penalty.
-Team B places B12 in to serve B2's minor and the teams play 5 on 5.
+The teams play 5 on 5.
 During the play when the minor penalties are completed B2 leaves the Penalty Bench due to timekeeper error.
 While B2 is on the ice Team B scores a goal.
 Does this goal count?
 Is B2 assessed further penalties?
 Where do you find this in the rule book?